oscarotero/nodedeno/README.md

 import { path } from "./deps.js";
 ```

-Use this option to customize the dependencies file, for example:
+Use this option to customize the dependencies file, or assign different files for some directories.
+For example:

 ```js
 {